sebastianknopf/stopmonitor/README.md

 - `line_description`: The supplementary line description of the departure
 - `origin_text`: The origin stop name of the trip
 - `destination_text`: The destination stop name of the trip
+- `is_last_element`: Indicates whether this is the last element of the departures collection

 You can use these variables inside your departure template in order to display one departure item.